 Hours: Monday – Friday 8:30 AM – 5 PM; Weekend 8:30 AM – 6 PM.

 Stepp’s Hillcrest Orchard

-With 50 years of apple picking experience, Stepp’s farm offers 21 varieties of apples on their 70-acre farm.
+With over 50 years of apple picking experience, Stepp’s farm offers 21 varieties of apples on their 70-acre farm.
 Stepp’s Hillcrest Orchard was actually the first apple picking farm in Hendersonville!
-Offering tons of family fun this fall, enjoy their 5 acre Corn Maze, pick your own sunflowers, zinnias, grapes, and pumpkins.
+Offering tons of family fun this fall, enjoy their 5-acre Corn Maze, pick your own sunflowers, zinnias, grapes, and pumpkins.

 On the weekends, enjoy extra family fun with their jump pad, wagon rides, and apple cannon.